As employees, receiving reward and recognition when we perform well makes us feel acknowledged and appreciated.

-Verbal recognition for a job well done can be a reward in and of itself.
-Nowadays, not all employers can afford to offer rewards in the form of a pay raise or paid time off.
+Verbal recognition for a job well done can be in itself a reward.
+Now a days not all employers can afford to offer rewards in the form of a pay raise or paid time off.
 Fortunately for us, giving positive feedback to employees is cost-free and has shown to improve performance and increase productivity.

 Again, it is about increasing positive emotions in the workplace, which doesn’t require a grand gesture.
 Consider the emotions felt when someone pays you a compliment.
 These are words or acts of affirmation that carry a lot of value because they feel personal and genuine.
 They are social rewards that, like financial ones, motivate employees to work harder.